Governance

 Trustees: the Trustees are the employer and are accountable to the Members.
 The Trust Board carries out the core governance functions, ensures compliance and appoints the CEO.
 They hold the executive leaders to account and are responsible for the development of the Trust, the strategic direction and strategic priorities.

-If you wish to find out more about our Trust, please contact Kylie Burgess, Governance & Compliance Manager via governance@det.org.uk
+Meeting minutes and agendas are available by request.
+If you wish to request minutes or find out more about our Trust, please contact Kylie Burgess, Governance & Compliance Manager via governance@det.org.uk

 Members